LambdaHack/LambdaHack/README.md

 The [Makefile](Makefile) contains many sample test commands.
 Numerous tests that use the screensaver game modes (AI vs. AI) and the teletype frontend are gathered in `make test`.
-Of these, travis runs `test-travis-medium` on each push to the repo.
+Of these, travis runs `test-travis` on each push to github.
-Test commands with prefix `frontend` start AI vs. AI games with the standard, user-friendly SDL2 frontend.
+Test commands with prefix `frontend` start AI vs. AI games with the standard, user-friendly frontend.

 Run `LambdaHack --help` to see a brief description of all debug options.
 Of these, `--sniffIn` and `--sniffOut` are very useful (though verbose